LeidenUniversityLibrary/ubl_access_rights_from_metadata/README.md

 The configuration file should have the following sections:

 The section [general] is for general configuration, such as the IP range (`ip_range`) of the server(s) Islandora runs on, so that these servers always have access to the datastreams if needed.
-Also, a translation from DSID to a label is defined here (dsid2label).

 The section [rightssource] configures the source of the metadata value to use as the base of the rights.
 The value is constructed in the following manner: the datastream identified by the key "dsid" is used as XML.
 The (repeating)